-A regular fertilizing routine is best to get the most out of your plants.
+Regular fertilizing is best for getting the most out of your plants.
 But, if you’ve planted in nutrient-deficient soil or have forgotten to fertilize for a while, your Hydrangeas will quickly give you signs that they’re in trouble.

 The first thing most notice is a lack of flowers.
 There are many causes for this common issue, from lack of sunlight to incorrect pruning techniques.
 Lack of nutrients could also be the culprit, particularly a lack of phosphorus.
-A quick soil test will tell you what the problem is, allowing you to target the proper nutrient.
+A quick soil test will tell you the problem, allowing you to target the proper nutrient.

 Overall lack of growth can also indicate a nutrient deficiency.
 Each Hydrangea species and your chosen cultivar will have a mature height.
 If growth has slowed without reaching that full height or the leaves and flowers look small and diminished, look to your soil’s nutrient content for the answer.

-Hydrangeas need to be fed at different times during the season for different purposes.
+Hydrangeas must be fed at different times during the season for different purposes.
 In spring, a flower-focused fertilizer can encourage more blooms throughout summer.
 At the end of the season, an additional dose will help maintain health until growth picks up again the following spring.

-If your plant is not performing at its best, you can also apply a lower-strength liquid fertilizer towards the end of spring.
-This can have a significant impact on your flowering season, but it’s also important not to overdo it.
-Overfertilizing is very difficult to resolve and can ruin the rest of your season or permanently damage your plants if used excessively.
+If your plant is not performing at its best, apply a lower-strength liquid fertilizer towards the end of spring.
+This can significantly impact your flowering season, but it’s also important not to overdo it.
+Overfertilizing is challenging to resolve and can ruin the rest of your season or permanently damage your plants if used excessively.

 Slow-release fertilizers are best as they will sustain the plant throughout the season.
 These break down slowly over time whenever you water hydrangeas, giving plants the nutrients when they need them.
 If your plant is lacking flowers, a low-concentration liquid fertilizer can also be added toward the end of spring for quick absorption.

-Try these options specially formulated for Hydrangeas and other flowering shrubs:
+Try these options specially formulated for Hydrangeas and other flowering shrubs (via Amazon):

 - Shake ‘N Feed Flowering Trees and Shrubs Plant Food